bl831/bl831-web/faq/index.md

 * Do whatever makes sense to you
 * To minimize training, we are trying to organize the beamline so that following your intuition will have the desired outcome.
 If it doesn't I'd like to hear about it.
 * Do not delete your data.
-That is my job.
+That is our job.
 We do systemwide archives on Mondays so that you will always have a copy of your data at the beamline.
 We also do statistics on data collection to try and improve the user-friendliness of the beamline.
 * Do not compress your data.
 Compressed files still take up space and are impossible to process.
 They are not good for anything.
 If you want to compress files for transfer, have a look at moving data around for better ways to do this.
 * Do your processing in `/home`, not `/data`.
 Processing onto the data disk slows down data collection and takes up a lot of space.
 The `/data` disk is optimized for large files.
 Lots of small files can fill up `/data` at only ~75% of its full capacity!